FraunhoferIWES/foxes/docs/source/index.rst

 by Fraunhofer IWES.
 It can be used for wind farm planning, post-construction analysis and wind farm optimization.

+The calculation is fully vectorized and its fast performance is owed to `dask <https://www.dask.org/>`_.
+Also the parallelization on local or remote clusters is enabled via `dask`.
+The wind farm optimization capabilities invoke the `iwopy <https://github.com/FraunhoferIWES/iwopy>`_ package which as well supports vectorization.

 **Quick Start**::

     pip install foxes